gingertris/The-Field/README.md

 # Tris' Field
-Recreation of Psyonix x Rival Esports' The Field
+My attempt at a recreation of Psyonix x Rival Esports' The Field.

 # How will Tris’ field work?